open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-MeterProviders SHOULD support being configured with limits to be applied to metrics produced from a single metric instrument.
+MeterProviders SHOULD support being configured with limits to be applied to individual metric instruments.
 This mechanism supports protecting metrics pipelines from excessive data production in cases when the number of timeseries produced by application code grows large, which can happen due to several factors.

 Whether because of single attributes having many distinct values or because of combinatorial expansion among many attributes, these limits help protect the overall system from individual sources of excessive metrics instrumentation.

+Implementations may take unique approach to managing concurrency in the OTel API, therefore we cannot prescribe how to evaluate when the limit is reached.
+The requirements for the implementation are:

+- An instrument with no configured views SHOULD NOT implement cardinality limits.
+- An instrument with one or more configured views SHOULD detect that the limit was reached before or during the next collection event (by any Reader).
+- An instrument is NOT REQUIRED to be remove stale timeseries (e.g., exclude zero-valued sums from consideration) before evaluating the cardinality limit.

-When the limit is reached by an the individual metric instrument, the entire batch of metrics for the instrument MUST be dropped and an error reported to the user indicating:
+When the limit is reached by an the individual metric instrument, subsequent new timeseries created for that instrument will have their complete attribute set replaced by a single-attribute named `overflow` with value `true`.

-- Detail about the limit that was exceeded (e.g., the library name and version, the instrument, and the configured limit).
-- Recommend the user to configure a [View](#view) that filters the offending instrument to limit cardinality or otherwise correct the problem.

-Note that limit expressed here refers to exported data for a single instrument and collection interval.
-The number of timeseries referred to here corresponds with the number of distinct data points produced by the instrument over one collection interval.

-Under some circumstances, depending on the configured aggregation temporality, the MeterProvider may be able to recover after these limits are reached.
+The implementation is permitted to evaluate the cardinality limit at a time when it is convenient.
+Implementations are NOT REQUIRED to exactly meet the cardinality limit when it is reached, because that implies an unwanted degree of synchronization.
+Implementations MAY exceed the limit due to the effects of concurrency.
+Implementations SHOULD NOT allow unchecked cardinality growth between collection events.

+Concerning the synchronous instruments, the implementation of cardinality limits is NOT REQUIRED to ensure that metric API events are mapped uniquely onto a single timeseries when the instrument has reached its cardinality limit.
+All that is required is that every metric event is aggregated in exactly one timeseries.

 ### Specific cardinality limits